besserwisser/config/nvim/notes.md

 - `zz` - **Center** the current line in the window.
 Also works with `zt` (top) and `zb` (bottom).
 - `'m` and `m - Jump to beginning of mark line or exact position of mark.
 - `g;` and `g,` - Jump to the next or previous change in the file.
+- `gx` - Open the URL under the cursor in your default web browser.

 ### Editing